bright/new-www/_jobs/performance-marketing-specialist.md

 * individual growth budget for your educational plan
 * team retreats, birthday cakes and sponsored lunches :)

-In case you have some questions, drop us at jobs@brightinventions.pl .
+In case you have some questions, drop us a line at jobs@brightinventions.pl